ROCm/hipBLASLt/docs/installation.rst

 Download prebuilt packages from `ROCm's native package manager <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html#native-package-manager>`_ .

 .. code-block:: bash

    sudo apt update && sudo apt install hipblaslt

 Build using script
 ========================

+You can use ``install.sh`` script to build and install hipBLASLt and dependencies.
+The following sections explain the usage of ``install.sh`` script along with various options.

 Build library dependencies and library
 ---------------------------------------